 - 4 – 6 pieces of accessory cord (3-5mm) various lengths

-18. Bury Your Human Waste
+18. Bury (or Pack Out) Your Human Waste

 Human waste is simply unsightly.
 Always bury your waste (and pack out your TP).
 In the desert, the hole should be a bit smaller, think four inches instead of six.
 This is because waste takes longer to break down here.
 I’ll also bury grease waste from cooking.
 Do so at least 200 feet (70 adult steps) from camp.